yassineS/mpg-age-bix-exercise/README.md

 # exercise

+This exercise goes along with the job offer on: https://recruitingapp-2695.de.umantis.com/Vacancies/273/Description/1

 Next Generation Sequencing systems produce count data which can be used for differential testing, with longitudinal studies involving paired samples testing.

 Beta-binomial tests have therefore emerged as the methods of choice for the analysis of NGS and also proteomics data involving count data.